 Hiking in Öjen

 Autumn is the best time to go hiking in Finland.
-The leafs are changing their colours and mosquitos have finally disappeared. Öjen is located between Vaasa and Sundom and can easily be reached by car or bicycle.
+The leaves are changing their colors and mosquitos have finally disappeared. Öjen is located between Vaasa and Sundom and can easily be reached by car or bicycle.
 The trail has a length of 5 km and there are around 130 different nesting species.

 There are several beaches in Vaasa.
 The one below is on the way from the city center to the football stadium.
 Since this picture has been taken during spring, people are not that eager to go swimming yet (that’s why the beach is empty).